 annalise fonza, Ph.D.

-In Novemer 2019, Dr, Fonza self-published her first book on rebuilding black communities, a book that she refers to as a womanist planning proposal; and, she has published in academic journals and beyond.
+In 2019, Dr. Fonza published her first solo project on rebuilding black communities, a short epublication that she refers to as a womanist planning proposal.
+She has also written in academic journals and presented at a joint congress of American and European planning colleges and universities.
 At conferences and workshops she presents on matters of race, religion, gender, sexuality, relationship, urban governance and community (including neighborhood) development.
-She is a contributor to You Are Not Alone: Black Nones, an anthology of deconversion stories by black nonbelievers, which is edited and published by Darrell C. Smith (www.blacknones.com); she is certified as a Humanist Celebrant by the American Humanist Society (located in Washington, D.C.); and, you can find her on Twitter @breatheandpush.
-In 2014, she was one of four ex-clergy featured in a video documentary: A Path Less Taken: From Ministry to Non-Belief and Beyond, which was filmed, edited and produced by Dr. Jim Lawrence and is available for rent or purchase on Amazon.
+She is a contributor to You Are Not Alone: Black Nones, an anthology of deconversion stories by black nonbelievers, edited and published by Darrell C. Smith (www.blacknones.com); she is certified as a Humanist Celebrant by the American Humanist Society (based in Washington, D.C.); and, you can find her on Twitter @breatheandpush.
+Notably, in 2014, she was one of four ex-clergy featured in a video documentary: A Path Less Taken: From Ministry to Non-Belief and Beyond, which was filmed, edited and produced by Dr. Jim Lawrence and is available for rent or purchase on Amazon.

 For inquiries or to invite Dr. Fonza to speak, please leave a comment here, or message her on Facebook @ http://www.facebook.com/Dr.Fonza.
 To donate to her writing and her work, please feel free to use the PayPal link on this site.

 [N/B: Except where noted otherwise, all the ideas and opinions on this blogsite are the exclusive intellectual property of Dr. Annalise Fonza and they are not to be attributed to any organization or person to which she is associated or affiliated with for any purpose.
-And, at this time she has created only one WordPress or dot com account: this one].
+And, at this time she has created only one WordPress or dot com account: this one.
+The unauthorized use or copying of the content from this page without permission will not be tolerated.]

 Thank you so very much for taking the time to visit her blogsite!